 - Willful deprivation means denying an older adult medication, medical care, shelter, food, a therapeutic device, or other physical assistance, and exposing that person to the risk of physical, mental, or emotional harm—except when the older, competent adult has expressed a desire to go without such care.

-- Physical abuse means inflicting physical pain or injury upon an older adult.
+- Physical abuse means inflicting physical pain or injury on an older adult.

 - Confinement means restraining or isolating an older adult, other than for medical reasons.

-- Sexual abuse means sexual activity with an older adult, when the older adult is unable to understand, unwilling to consent, threatened, or physically forced.
+- Sexual abuse means engaging in sexual activity with an older adult, when the older adult is unable to understand, unwilling to consent, threatened, or physically forced.

 Elder abuse is more common than most people think, and frequently abuse goes unreported.
 Help is available!
 In Seattle-King County, call Community Living Connections at 1-844-348-5464 (toll-free) or the King County Elder Abuse Hotline at 1-866-221-4909.